Shin-F/world-info-gallery/README.md

 ## Known limitations

-- Books bound to **other** chats can't be detected client-side (that binding lives inside each chat's file) — they'll show as *Unbound* until given a manual label
 - HTML5 drag & drop doesn't fire on touch devices — use the folder menu's *Move up / Move down* instead
 - Editing the same entry simultaneously in the popup and the native editor is last-write-wins (unsaved drafts are marked with a dot)
 - With remote tokenizers, the first token-counting pass queues one request per entry; results are cached afterward